TeaMs-RL: Teaching LLMs to Generate Better Instruction Datasets via Reinforcement Learning: Method

-The practical algorithm is shown in Algorithm \ref{algorithm:RL-LLM-algorithm-simple}.
-In our algorithm, in order to teach expert LLMs how to generate high-quality instructions, we leverage the RL policy we have trained to prompt expert LLMs to generate instructions step by step.
-Building on the algorithm, we fine-tuned an LLM called ``TeaMs-RL''.
-Within this, we have the flexibility to choose RL methods for policy training, specifically Trust Region Policy Optimization (TRPO) \citep{schulman2015trust} (TRPO is not the only choice), though it has longer training times versus alternatives like Proximal Policy Optimization (PPO).
+The practical training process is outlined in Algorithm \ref{algorithm:RL-LLM-algorithm-simple}, which describes the training pipeline.
+A more detailed algorithm can be found in Algorithm \ref{algorithm:RL-LLM-algorithm-detail}, provided in Appendix \ref{appendix-algorithm}.
+In our training process, in order to teach expert LLMs how to generate high-quality instructions, we leverage the RL policy we have trained to prompt expert LLMs to generate instructions step by step.
+Building on the training process, we fine-tuned an LLM called ``TeaMs-RL''.
+Note that we have the flexibility to choose any other RL methods for policy training, here we choose TRPO \citep{schulman2015trust} (TRPO is not the only choice), though it has longer training times versus alternatives like Proximal Policy Optimization.
 We select TRPO for its rigorous advantage function handling and theoretical guarantees of monotonic improvement.